 - Track 10-1Green catalysis

 - Track 10-4Human exposure and toxicity

 It is a field of chemistry which involve the production of inorganic products on a large scale as well as chemicals that are used to produce high purity inorganics on a much smaller scale.
 The chemical industry is associated with intense competition for new markets.
 It is made up of companies of different sizes, including several giants that are engaged in the transformation of some very basic raw materials into final products, as well as medium-size or small companies that concentrate on very few of these steps.

 - Track 11-2Materials for fuel-cell technology

 - Track 11-3Modern methods in chemical analysis

-Bioorganic chemistry is a scientific discipline that combines both organic chemistry and biochemistry.
-However medicinal chemistry is the field which focuses on small organic molecules that encompasses synthetic organic chemistry and aspects of natural products and computational chemistry in close combination with enzymology, chemical and structural biology, together aiming at the development and discovery of new therapeutic agents. organic chemistry is used to explain how enzymes catalyze the reactions of metabolic pathways and why metabolites react the way they do.
-It is focusing to expand organic-chemical research on structures, synthesis, and kinetics in a biological direction.
+Bioorganic chemistry is an important scientific discipline that combines organic chemistry and biochemistry.
+However, medicinal chemistry focuses on small organic molecules that includes synthetic organic chemistry and aspects of natural products and computational chemistry related with enzymology, chemical and structural biology, together aiming at the development and discovery of new therapeutic agents.
+This Conference will focus on organic chemistry to explain the new research on how enzymes catalyze the reactions of metabolic pathways and why metabolites react the way they do,and to expand organic-chemical research on structures, its synthesis, and kinetics.

 - Track 12-1General discussion on Medicinal and Synthetic Chemistry